The Complete Beginner’s Guide To QuickBooks Hosting

-It’s no secret that when it comes to companies with complex accounting needs, QuickBooks Online (see our review) doesn’t hold a candle to its locally installed forbearer.
-Forums, social media, and accounting sites are rife with the questions and complaints: “I just want the software I love accessible from anywhere!
+It’s no secret that when it comes to companies with complex accounting needs, QuickBooks Online doesn’t hold a candle to its locally installed forbearer.
+Forums, social media, and accounting sites are rife with questions and complaints: “I just want the software I love accessible from anywhere!
 How hard can it be?”

 Harder than you think.
 Hosting providers have to deal with a number of challenges when it comes to QuickBooks, and they generally come down to the fact that it was never intended to be a cloud-based program.
 But the demand is there, and many companies have risen to the challenge.

 It’s worth noting that hosting QuickBooks is a much more expensive proposition than subscribing to QuickBooks Online, especially if you want multiple users to be able to access the program simultaneously.
 Nonetheless, if you want the benefits of the traditional QuickBooks software in a more mobile and accessible format, QuickBooks hosting is the way to go.
 Using a hosting service, you can access QuickBooks for Windows from a Mac, a computer running Linux, even a tablet or phone.
 While the interface isn’t optimized for mobile use, it’s still workable – and the sheer number of hosting providers who’ve partnered with Intuit says something about how many companies have found hosting services a worthwhile option.